-- Our Specialty Minerals and Performance Materials Segments achieved record earnings.
-These segments continued to improve productivity and efficiency through a disciplined effort of deploying Operational Excellence and Lean principles. - Our efforts to embed Operational Excellence and Lean principles into the Company began in 2007.
-In 2016 our employees held almost 4,000 Total Kaizen events (Kaizen events are highly focused improvement workshops that address a particular process or area) and generated over 45,097 ideas of which 70% were implemented.
+Our efforts to embed Operational Excellence and Lean principles into the Company began in 2007.
+In 2017 our employees held over 6,000 Total Kaizen events (Kaizen events are highly focused improvement workshops that address a particular process or area) and generated over 53,000 ideas of which approximately 70% were implemented.